joshcanhelp/josh-to-11/input/symlinked/posts/2011-10-11-share-facebook-page-items-to-profile.md

 ---
-title: "Share Facebook Page Items to your Profile"
+title: Share Facebook Page Items to your Profile
-excerpt: ""
+excerpt: Facebook is like a smartphone.
-modified: 2016-10-20 16:44:00
+modified: 2016-10-20T16:44:00.000Z
-tags: ["Facebook", "Social Media"]
-featured_img:
 wpid: 2502
+tags:
+  - Facebook
+  - Social Media
+featured_img: null
 ---